kylegwilliam/byu-cs324/hw-fork-exec/README.md

 child processes, and how two different processes with descriptors referencing the same system-wide file description can write to the same open file.

- 16. Modify `fork.c` according to the following:
+ 18. Modify `fork.c` according to the following:

      - Un-comment the line you added in #11.
      - Comment out _all_ calls to `sleep()`.
      - Comment out _all_ `printf()` calls that print "...done sleeping".
      - Before the call to `fork()`, open the file `fork-output.txt` for writing (see the man page for `fopen`).
      - Write "BEFORE FORK\n" to the file before the call to `fork()`.
-       - Write "SECTION A\n" to the file in section A. Do the same for sections B, C, and D (but replacing the "A" with "B", "C", and "D", respectively).
-After each call to `fprintf()` that you use to print these statements, flush the file using `fflush()`;  otherwise, you might find that the strings are written in an unexpected order, due to buffering.
+     - In section A, write "SECTION A (%d)\n" to the file replacing "%d" with the file descriptor of the newly opened file (see the man page for `fileno()`).
+     - In section B, sleep for 5 seconds, then write "SECTION B (%d)\n" to the file, replacing "%d" with the file descriptor of the newly opened file.
+     - In section C, write "SECTION C (%d)\n" to the file you opened, replacing "%d" with the file descriptor of the newly opened file.
+Immediately after writing to the file, call `fclose()`.
+Then sleep for 5 seconds.

+       Note that `fclose()` calls `close()` on the file descriptor, after flushing the buffer of the file stream (see the man page for `fclose()`).

      Re-`make` and run the newly recompiled `fork`. *Using `cat`, show the contents of the `fork-output.txt` file you created.*

- 17. Analyze the file contents. *Which process(es) write to the file?*
+ 19. *Based on the contents of `fork-output.txt`, Which process(es) write to the file?*

+ 20. *Based on both the contents of `fork-output.txt` and what was written to the terminal, which file descriptors were inherited by the child process?*

+ 21. Consider the timing of the two `fprintf()` calls made _after_ the call to `fork()` that caused processes to write to `fork-output.txt`.
+The execution of one call clearly occurred before the other.

+     *Based on the content of `fork-output.txt`, did the later process start writing to the file at the beginning, or continue where it left off after the last call?
+Why?*  (Hint: See the section titled "Open file descriptions" in the man page for `open(2)`.)*

+ 22. Consider the timing of the `fclose()` call in relation to the later call to `fprintf()` that  caused processes to write to `fork-output.txt`.
+The execution of `fclose()` clearly occurred before the second call to `fprintf()`.

+     *Based on the content of `fork-output.txt`, was the later process able to write to the file after it was closed?
+Why or why not?
+(Hint: See the second paragraph in the "DESCRIPTION" section of the man page for `close(2)`.)*

 # Part 6: Pipes